Introduction to Salesforce Marketing Cloud Contact Builder

 Firstly, define where your data comes from and what you really need to store in Marketing Cloud.
 There are several options here.
-For instance, your data source can be an external preference center or leads collected through your website.
+For instance, your data source can be an external preference center or leads collected through your website or it can be your WhatsApp audience.
 It can also come from POS if you use retail purchase data or from product catalog CSV.
 You can check out this previous article about the SFMC data model to learn out more about what data to store and how to integrate it in Salesforce Marketing Cloud.

 (‘Data Sources’ overview page in Contact Builder)

 Manual Contact creation in Contact BuilderImagine that you need to test an email for a future campaign, and you would like to send a test email to a test contact.
 At this point you might wonder if it is possible to manually create contacts in Contact Builder?
 The answer is “Yes!”: When you create a data extension in Contact Builder, you can later manually add records to that data extension.
 It is a quick way to create fake contacts that can be later used for various tests.
 This is one of the main (and sometimes the only) reasons that non-admins need access to Contact Builder.